ccieno/impress_thepurplebuffalo/README.md

 you must have a copy of the ENCOR OCG.
 You must be able to demonstrate to me that you know how to do a Pull Request in Git (not a Pull).
 You must have a reasonable understanding of JSON.

+#so here's my attempt....
+You must be able to demonstrate to me that you know how to do a Pull Request in Git (not a Pull).